 The Information Management Overlay is a basic component of the autonomic management architectural model proposed in the Autonomic Internet (AutoI) project [3].
 The AutoI project aims to develop a self-managing resource overlay that spans across heterogeneous networks and supports service mobility, security, and quality of service.
-The IMO realizes the core functionalities of the Knowledge Plane in an architecture developed by AutoI [4] as part of the Future Internet initiative (www. future-internet.eu).
-The IMO is a focused-functionality Knowledge Plane that provides management applications with the necessary information for realizing self-management capabilities.
+The IMO realizes the core functionalities of the Knowledge Plane in an architecture such as that proposed by AutoI [4].
+The IMO is a focusedfunctionality Knowledge Plane that provides management applications with the necessary information for realizing selfmanagement capabilities.
 It is different from the Knowledge Plane proposed in [5], which is a unified solution that includes cognitive techniques and knowledge management.
 The IMO decouples information management from other network management functionalities.
-The latter are considered being part of either the Management plane or the Orchestration plane within, for example, the AutoI architecture [4].
+The latter are considered to be part of either the Management plane or the Orchestration plane within, for example, the AutoI architecture [4].

 In [6] the authors present specific implementation details of a knowledge plane architecture that consists of a network knowledge plane (NetKP) in the network layer, and of multiple specialized KPs (spec-KPs) on top of that.
-One of the key differences with our approach is that their architecture is built using static agents, whereas the proposed IMO uses dynamic nodes that may change position dynamically for the purpose of information flow optimization.
+One of the key differences with our aproach is that their architecture is built using static agents, whereas the proposed IMO uses dynamic nodes that may change position dynamically for the purpose of information flow optimization.